-The OGP considers that PW-CF6 does not provide an entitlement to a Contractor for an extension of time to the Time for Completion of the Works in respect of delay caused by supply chain disruption.
+The OGP considers that the PWC do not provide an entitlement to a Contractor for an extension of time to the Date for Substantial Completion of the Works, or a Section of the Works, in respect of delay caused by supply chain disruption.

-In addition, there is no capacity to recover the costs associated with the exceptional rates of inflation of energy, fuel and materials prices currently being experienced.
+In addition, the capacity to recover the costs associated with the exceptional rates of inflation of energy, fuel and materials prices currently being experienced is limited to the provisions of the relevant PV clause that applies in the PWC, and the scope of recovery available also will depend on the date of the PWC used in the contract.